bbq12340/bbq12340.github.io/_posts/2022-03-01-linearAlgebra3.md

 \end{aligned}
 $$

-Since the eigenvectors are perpendicular to each other, it would be very nice if it was orthonormal as well.
-This will be covered later.
+This is called **diagonalization**; factoring the matrix A into eigenvectors units.
+Additionally, ince the eigenvectors are perpendicular to each other, it would be very nice if it was orthonormal as well.
+This will be covered shortly later.

 This factorization gives us a good sense of what powers of matrix is.